Study Abroad in Athens, Greece

 Academics & Eligibility

-American College of Greece (ACG)
+The American College of Greece

 Come study at the largest US-accredited university in Europe!

-The American College of Greece offers students an American-style education and campus experience while living in an international community in one of Europe’s most historic cities.
+The American College of Greece (ACG) offers students an American-style education and campus experience while living in an international community in one of Europe’s most historic cities.
 Located in the charming suburb of Agia Paraskevi - just outside central Athens at the foothills of Mount Hymettus - ACG’s 64-acre campus has everything you need.
 ACG boasts a welcoming environment surrounded by natural beauty, as well as fully staffed residential life and comprehensive student services.

 ACG is accredited by the New England Commission of Higher Education (NECHE), and all courses are taught in English, with students earning U.S. credits.